uqcyber/NodeJSFuzzing/fuzzer_docker/README.md

 The `source` version of w3af used in this project is at commit [cd22e52](https://github.com/andresriancho/w3af/commit/cd22e5252243a87aaa6d0ddea47cf58dacfe00a9).

 The original workflow of W3AF Docker image is to start it up and use SSH to connect to the running Docker container.
 However, the scripts to run this workflow in the repo does not work for me.
-Therefore, I decided to use `docker exec`
+Therefore, I decided to use `docker exec`.

 This command will start up the W3AF container:
 ```
-$ docker run --net <app_network> --name <container_name> -it -v ~/.w3af:/root/.w3af:z -v ~/w3af-shared:/root/w3af-shared:z -p 44444:44444 andresriancho/w3af:<source | latest>
+$ docker run --net <app_network> --name <container_name> -it -v ~/.w3af:/root/.w3af:z -v ~/w3af-shared:/root/w3af-shared:z -p 44444:44444 <w3af_image>
 ```

+For `<w3af_image`, you can use:
+- `andresriancho/w3af:latest` to use the latest release version on Docker Hub (which is quite out-of-date).
+- `andresriancho/w3af:source` to use the image that you build using the instructions above.

-The command will startup 2 shared volumes `w3af-shared` and `.w3af`.
+The startup command will start up 2 shared volumes (you can modify to fit your machine):
+- `-v ~/.w3af:/root/.w3af:z`: `~/.w3af` in the host machine will be bind to `/root/.w3af` in the `w3af` container.
+- `-v ~/w3af-shared:/root/w3af=shared:z`: `~/w3af-shared` in the host machine will be bind to `/root/w3af-shared` in the `w3af` container.

 Instructions on how Docker volumes work can be found here [here](https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume).

-When the container is running, one can start up the w3af_console by using:
+When the container is running, one can start up the `w3af_console` by using:
 ```
 $ docker exec -it <container_name> python /home/w3af/w3af/w3af_console --no-update
 ```